FABRIC GUIDE

 SATIN

 Fabric Description: Known for its luxurious and smooth draping qualities Satin is not only a fabric but a weave pattern made using filament fibers from silk, nylon, polyester, or a blend.
-Originating in 12th century China, Arab merchants came to know the city by the distinct fabric it produced, “Zayton”, as they called it.
 While it does not breathe as well as natural silk the effect of the fabric is very much similar.
 Reach for a satin accessory when looking to add timeless elegance and soft luxuriousness to your look.

 Benefits of using satin: Keeps hair shiny.
 Prevents hair loss.
 Acts as a barrier against moisture absorbing fabrics.
 Reduces frizz.